 Japan is one of the safest nations in the world.
 So safe that children start going to school by themselves at the age of 6.
 Imagine that!
 With an incredibly low crime rate, tourists can have peace of mind even when traveling solo.
 Japanese people are also incredibly kind and polite.
 If you ever ask for directions on the street, people will try their best to help you, despite language barriers.
 They may even walk you to your destination.
 I’ve had nice strangers who did this for me several times.
 When you lose a personal item in Japan like your phone or wallet (been there done that), you can almost always find it back at the lost and found, dropped off by someone anonymous.
 Honesty in Japan is truly amazing.

 Lastly, you will fall in love with the efficiency and convenience in Japan as a solo traveller.
 People queue in an orderly fashion, the trains come on time, and food in 7/11 are perfectly packaged for a one person meal.
 It’s so comforting that you may never want to leave this wonderful country.
 Japan is truly one of the best places for solo travel in Asia!

 6. Best solo travel destinations – Bhutan

-In Bhutan you will feast your eyes on some of the stunning landscapes and valley views you can never forget, you will breathe fresh air and see the clear azure sky that we miss in our polluted cities and be mesmerised by the architectural grandeur of Dzongs.
-Dochula Pass, Chelala Pass, Thimpu Chorten, Ringpung Dzong and the Tiger’s Nest are places that cannot be missed.
+In Bhutan you will feast your eyes on some of the stunning landscapes and valley views you can never forget, you will breathe fresh air and see the clear azure sky that we miss in our polluted cities and be mesmerized by the architectural grandeur of Dzongs.
+Dochula Pass, Chelala Pass, Thimpu Chorten, Ringpung Dzong, and the Tiger’s Nest are places that cannot be missed.

 – Sinjana, Backpack & Explore